dargaCode/WebDevStudyResources/README.md

     * Free - 27 Lessons (2 hours)

 ### Manipulate the DOM with jQuery
-jQuery is a JavaScript library that mainly enables DOM manipulation with more tersely-written code.
+jQuery is a JavaScript library that primarily enables DOM manipulation with more tersely-written code.

 *   [Codecademy - Make an Interactive Website](https://www.codecademy.com/en/skills/make-an-interactive-website)
     * Free - 5 Units, 5 Lessons (5 hours)